The Ramblers (draft)

 Once he’s back in the car, Maria concernedly admits “The uncertainties here are charged and suspenseful.
 It is exciting and flummoxing.
 Look!
 Why would they close a curtain on a main floor window?
 Is this dangerous?”

 Getting out of the car, Maria directs his attention.
 “To your right is the Palazzo Chigi, it is the heart of Italian political power and the location of the Prime Minister’s office.
 The clean lines of its grand facade have Renaissance origins.
-Construction of the Palazzo Ferrajoli, where you just left and which stands oppositely, also began during the 16th century.
-Its floors are separated by string course bands and the four story facade is divided vertically into three parts by four ashlar bands.
+Construction of the Palazzo Ferrajoli, where you just left and which stands opposite, also began during the 16th century.
+Its floors are separated by string course bands and the four-story facade is divided vertically into three parts by four ashlar bands.
 We are also traveling on Via del Corso, the city’s historic main street dating back to Ancient Rome.”

 “I studied in Switzerland.
 Capitoline Hill is historically the most important district of Rome.
 We should go now.
-Besides, I want to hear more about your wife, your plans now that this war has been won, and Joyce, who I have not forgotten.”
+Besides, I want to hear more about your wife, your plans now that this war has been won, and Joyce, whom I have not forgotten.”

 Inside Marlene is recognized as soon as she removes her hat and walks through the vestibule by a stout figure in a crisp light blue colored shirt, finely woven cotton tie, and with receding and sparse white hair, who felt incumbent, as they walked together, to softly offer Rosie corrective instruction on the subtle intricacies of conjugation in Italian to help him improve upon what he had learned since Operation Frantic.